 Linking education to growing industries

-Each Tech School will focus on a particular industry sector and liaise with industry representatives to ensure its programs are relevant and its technology is cutting-edge.
+Each Tech School is unique and focuses on a particular industry sector.
+Tech Schools work with industry representatives to ensure its programs and technology are relevant.

-The Tech Schools will be uniquely positioned to equip students with skills in the Victorian sectors expected to provide strong growth:
+The Tech Schools equip students with skills in local sectors expected to provide strong growth:

 - medical technology and pharmaceuticals